Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ### Task 3: Review Build Artifacts

 1. The build will publish an artifact named `devops-for-ai`.
-Go to Pipelines -> Click on the 'mlops-starter' -> Select the latest run -> Select **Releated, 1 Published** to review the artifact contents.
+Go to Pipelines -> Click on the 'mlops-starter' -> Select the latest run -> Select **Related, 1 Published** to review the artifact contents.

     ![Select Artifacts, 1 published to review the artifact contents.](media/screenshot-artifact.png 'Build Artifacts')